Global section settings

 • Save your changes and proceed to the edit page.
 For your convenience, the section visibility settings will be displayed there.

-• To test how the sections will appear on a specific device, go to the site preview page.
-Then go to Settings in the Browser, select "Advanced" — "Developer Tools".
+To test how the sections will appear on a specific device, go to the site preview page.
+Click on the right mouse button and click "View code".

 You can use this field to define the delay before a section appears, specified in seconds (s) or minutes (m).